pranshugaba/hugo-website/content/cv/index.md

 - Winter School on Verification 2024 in IIT Delhi, India
 - SAT 2024 in TCS Pune, India
 - ISLA 2024 in IIT Goa, India
-- ETAPS 2024 in Luxembourg
+- ETAPS 2024 in Luxembourg (student volunteer)

 #### 2023
 - FSTTCS 2023 in IIIT Hyderabad, India